-Example Application of Audio Guidelines for Text and Graphics Grades 7 and lower: A spinner is divided 10 Look at this spinner. into eight sections of the same size.
+Example Application of Audio Guidelines for Text and Graphics Look at this spinner.
+Image: Description of the spinner of the Grades 7 and lower: A spinner is divided into eight sections of the same size.
 One number in each section is shown.
 From the top moving clockwise, the sections read three, four, two, one, three, one, two, one.
-2 4 Grades 8 and higher: A spinner divided into eight congruent sections.
+Grades 8 and higher: A spinner divided into eight congruent sections.
 One number in each section is shown.
-From the top moving 2 clockwise, the sections read three, four, two, one, three, one, two, one.
-On what number is the arrow least likely to land?
-O A. 1 O B. 2 O C. 3 O D. 4 There are three spinners shown labeled 1 Look at these spinners Spinner A, Spinner B, and Spinner C. Each spinner is divided into three sections.
-In Spinner A, one-half of the spinner is labeled yellow, one-fourth of the spinner is labeled blue, and one-fourth of the spinner is la-Julie, Greg, and Lori each used a different spinner to record the results of 40 spins. beled red.
-In Spinner B, three-fourths of the a.
-This table shows Julie's results spinner is labeled yellow, and the other part Julie's Spinner is divided evenly and labeled blue and red.
-Color Frequency In Spinner C, about one-third of the spinner 12 is labeled yellow, about one-third of the blue 14 spinner is labeled red, and about one-third of the spinner is labeled blue.
-Which spinner did Julie most likely use?
-Show your work or explain how you know b.
-This table shows Greg's results Greg's Spinner Results Color Frequency yellow Which spinner did Greg most likely use?
-Show your work or explain how you know.
-Lori used the remaining spinner.
-Make a table to show the most likely results of Lori's 40 spins.
-Explain your reasoning.
+From the top moving clockwise, the sections read three, four, two, one, three, one, two, one. <image/> <text><image/><image/><text><text><text></text></text></text></text> There are three spinners shown labeled Spinner A, Spinner B, and Spinner C. Each spinner is divided into three sections.
+In Spinner A, one-half of the spinner is labeled yellow, one-fourth of the spinner is labeled blue, and one-fourth of the spinner is la- beled red.
+In Spinner B, three-fourths of the spinner is labeled yellow, and the other part is divided evenly and labeled blue and red.
+In Spinner C, about one-third of the spinner is labeled yellow, about one-third of the spinner is labeled red, and about one-third of the spinner is labeled blue.